leftstack/lockscope/README.md

 - TXID existence / confirmation lookup
 - address activity and balance via explorer APIs
 - current UTXO/balance verification via Bitcoin Core RPC `scantxoutset`
+- local spendability evidence for funded addresses, so a balance can be flagged as likely unspendable if matching local key material is missing

 When using the RPC backend, historical arbitrary TX lookups depend on Bitcoin Core `txindex=1`.
 If `txindex` is disabled or still syncing, LockScope warns and marks those TX lookups as unknown instead of falsely reporting them missing.

+Chain verification has two modes:

+- `--verify-chain`
+  Uses the lightweight target set.
+For legacy wallets this means labeled addresses plus `defaultkey` derivations.
+For descriptor wallets this means labeled addresses only.
+- `--verify-chain-expanded[=N]`
+  Expands verification to a broader owned-address set.
+For legacy wallets this includes derived key-backed scripts.
+For descriptor wallets this includes derived descriptor-owned addresses up to lookahead `N`.
+If `N` is omitted, LockScope uses a conservative default.

+The expanded mode is more powerful, but it can generate substantially more explorer / RPC traffic.

 ## Pre-flight network classification